Data Disclosure for the Actuaries Climate IndexTM Winter 2016-17 Release

 For sea level, because those stations included in the analysis are sparser than the meteorological stations used to produce the grid data for the other components, values for missing data are estimated by interpolation and extrapolation.
 For the other components, missing data are not imputed.

-1. For some regions, the amount of grid data has declined across time.
+- For some regions, the amount of grid data has declined across time.
 This is especially true for the Central Arctic (CAR) region.
 As a result, the lack of data in recent years may potentially distort ACI results.
+An example is the December 2016 monthly value for the precipitation component.

-Historical results for the ACI and its components may change with each website update as the underlying data may change.
-Data values may be updated by third parties not only for recent months and years but also for prior time periods.
+Historical results for the ACI and its components may change with each website update because the underlying data may change.
+Data values may be updated by third parties, not only for recent months and years, but also for prior time periods.

 In comparing the current data set to that used in the previous release, the following observations were made:

-1. Historical sea level data changed, producing a noticeable difference in ACI sea level results for regions Alaska (ALA) and Central West Pacific (CWP).
+- Historical sea level data changed, as underlying data is now available through 2016, producing a noticeable difference in ACI sea level results for Canadian regions.

-Note that the scale of the Actuaries Climate IndexTM is in standard deviations for each component.
+Note that the scale of the ACI is in standard deviations for each component.
 Therefore, a component index value of 1.0 indicates that the index is one standard deviation above the mean value of that index during the reference period, based on the reference period standard deviation.

 As an example, consider the temperature component T90, which describes the upper tail of the distribution of daily temperatures.
 Assuming temperatures (and also the exceedances represented by T10 and T90) are normally distributed, about one-third of the time one expects that T90std will be outside the interval ±1, and one-sixth of the time it will be greater than +1.
 But if it exceeds +2, this is indicative of a rare event, because it is expected only 2.5 percent of the time.
 Values exceeding +3 are very rare, and expected only approximately 0.125 percent of the time.
 Hence, the value of T90std is a direct reflection of the rarity of the events it tracks.